 Himeji: Western Bailey and Princess Sen

-At the age of 7 – Princess Sen married Toyotoi Hideyori, however few years later he committed seppuku (ritual suicide), after the loss in Osaka Summer Battle waged by Leyasu.
-She was rescued from Osaka Castle flames, and in the age of 20 she remarried Honda Tadatoki.
+At the age of 7 – Princess Sen married Toyotomi Hideyori, however, a few years later he committed seppuku (ritual suicide), after the loss in Osaka Summer Battle waged by Ieyasu.
+She was rescued from Osaka Castle flames, and in the age of 20, she remarried Honda Tadatoki.
 She has spent in Himeji Castle the best 10 years of her life, leaving together with her husband and two children – son Kochiyo and daughter Katsu.
-However, Kochiyo died of disease in the age of 3, and 5 years later her husband died of tuberculosis, in the age of 31.
+However, Kochiyo died of the disease in the age of 3, and 5 years later her husband died of tuberculosis, in the age of 31.
 As was the tradition for a widow at that time, Senhime cut her hair, returned to Edo, and became Buddhist nun under the name of Tenjuin.
-She spent the rest of her life there, mourning the loss of her husband and son, until she died at the age of 70.
+She spent the rest of her life there, mourning the loss of her husband and son until she died at the age of 70.

-The Western Bailey consists numerous towers built in the 17th century, connected by a 2-level corridor.
+The Western Bailey consists of numerous towers built in the 17th century, connected by a 2-level corridor.